procf/procf.github.io/_members/rob-campbell.md

 <br>
 <hr>

 Rob Campbell is a PhD student interested in the microscale origin of material mechanics.
-Their thesis focuses on the effects of particle size and gravity in colloidal gel assembly and rheology.

-Rob is the "Future Investigator" leading a 3-year FINESST grant from NASA, building open-source simulation methods that interface with past experiments from the International Space Station (ISS).
-Rob also collaborates on an NSF-funded project that launched new bimodal colloid experiments to the ISS in August 2024, and is developing machine learning tools that help match simulation parameters to specific experimental conditions.
+His thesis focuses on the effects of gravity, particle size, and particle surface coatings on colloidal gel rheology.
+This includes supporting an NSF-funded project that launched new bimodal colloid experiments to the ISS in August 2024, and serving as the "Future Investigator" leading a 3-year FINESST grant from NASA.

-Outside research, Rob runs Rheology Comics, an outreach series funded by the Society of Rheology's Rheology Venture Fund designed to share the joys of rheological concepts with ages 10+ (available in English and 11+ other languages).
+Outside research, Rob runs Rheology Comics, an outreach series funded by the Society of Rheology's Rheology Venture Fund sharing the joys of rheology with kids ages 10+ (available in English and 11+ other languages).
 You can [read Rheology Comics here!](https://rheologycomics.github.io/)

 {% assign author_names = page.aliases | default: empty_array | push: page.name %}
 {% assign author_publications = "" | split: "" %}